Links on SoundGuys may earn us a commission. Learn more.

 The frequency response on both sets of earbuds is pretty good.
 The MOMENTUM True Wireless 2 has a “flatter” frequency response with under-emphasis in sub-bass and between 2-7kHz.
 You can tweak this in the app, although only with the three-band EQ.
 Bass and mids in the MOMENTUM True Wireless 3 more closely follow our house curve, meaning you get a little more oomph.
 In addition, the MTW3 also has some under-emphasis in the highs above 2kHz as well.

-The MOMENTUM True Wireless 2 will likely go down in price now that the newer model is out, and still offers good sound and functionality.
+The MOMENTUM True Wireless 2 has gone down in price ($149.95 at Amazon) now that the newer model is out, and still offers good sound and functionality.
 If you already own the MOMENTUM True Wireless 2, unless you need improved ANC, it may not be worth the upgrade.
 However, if you own neither, the newer one is worth it for the noise cancelling and better battery life.

 Should you get the Sony WF-1000XM4 or Sennheiser MOMENTUM True Wireless 3?

 Sony pushes ahead with a greater battery life per charge.
 The WF-1000XM4 lasts 7 hours, 43 minutes, compared to 5 hours, 33 minutes with the MOMENTUM True Wireless 3.
-Sony also has a more detailed equalizer in the app, though the UI/UX on the app is notably clunkier than the Sennheiser app, which could otherwise benefit from a more granular equalizer function.
+Sony also has a more detailed equalizer in the app.
+However, the UI/UX on the app is notably clunkier than the Sennheiser app, which could otherwise benefit from a more granular equalizer function.

 What should you get instead of the Sennheiser MOMENTUM True Wireless 3?

 Check out the Sennheiser CX Plus True Wireless if you want very good ANC and sound without extras like Sound Zones.
 It has a similar shape as the MTW3 and a similar frequency response at a cheaper price.
 It also uses the aptX codec and AAC, so you need not compromise.
-It’s a wise choice, if not the most decked-out set.
-For Amazon Prime Day, you can even get the Sennheiser CX Plus True Wireless SE at a heavy discount.
+It’s a wise choice, if not the most decked-out set, and costs $69.95 at Amazon.
 Sportier listeners may instead opt for the Sennheiser Sport True Wireless which includes wing sleeves and a slightly different design.
 You don’t get ANC on the Sport True Wireless which is a “pro” for some and a “con” for others.
+The Sport True Wireless will run you $99.95 at Amazon.

 Maybe you don’t want noise cancelling, but do want good sound and a better equalizer.
 In that case, try the Shure AONIC Free.
 It boasts a great frequency response and a much more nuanced equalizer in the ShurePlus PLAY app.
-Instead of using ANC, it manages to attenuate quite a lot of noise, including lows, with excellent isolation.
+Instead of using ANC, it attenuates quite a lot of noise, including lows, with excellent isolation.
 Like the MOMENTUM True Wireless 3, it has similar functions like Transparency Modes and aptX and AAC connectivity.
 The AONIC Free is larger than the MTW3, however, the fit is more comfortable, at least for small ears.
-It also sells for less than the MTW3.
+It also sells for less than the MTW3 ($199 at Amazon.

 Frequently asked questions about the Sennheiser MOMENTUM True Wireless 3